-- " Blended Service Operations Plan As stated previously, CHSRA and Caltrain will complete the Blended Service Operations Plan at the end of 2018 which details what the rail service will look like at any given time of day and what is necessary to maintain operations. - " Caltrain Business Plan Understanding how Caltrain would like to grow in the future, including fully electrifying their fleet (anticipated late 2018) - " Caltrain Storage and Maintenance Plan-this is needed for Caltrain and should be included in the Caltrain Business Plan. (anticipated late 2018) - " CHSRA EIS/R for the San Jose to San Francisco section - this environmental documentation will take into account the Blended Service Operations (see above) and identify additional improvements needed.
-(Draft anticipated December 2019) - " DTX Final Design With the Record of Decision (ROD) on the SEIS/R provided in May 2018, TJPA is authorized to continue the design from 30% to 100% design drawings in preparation for a design/bid/build contract in approximately 2 years (2020).
+- " Blended Service Operations Plan As stated previously, CHSRA and Caltrain will complete the Blended Service Operations Plan in 2019 which details what the rail service will look like at any given time of day and what is necessary to maintain operations. - " Caltrain Business Plan Understanding how Caltrain would like to grow in the future, including fully electrifying their fleet (anticipated 2019). - Caltrain Storage and Maintenance Plan this plan is needed for Caltrain to fully understand their needs along the corridor and should be consistent with the Caltrain Business Plan (anticipated 2019/2020). - " CHSRA EIS/R for the San Jose to San Francisco section - this environmental documentation will take into account the Blended Service Operations (see above) and identify additional improvements needed.
+(Draft anticipated Winter 2020). - " DTX Final Design With the Record of Decision (ROD) on the SEIS/R anticipated in the fall 2018, TJPA is authorized to continue to 30% design in preparation for a design/bid/build contract in approximately 2 years (2020).